MizuhoAOKI/python_simple_mppi/README.md

     poetry run python scripts/mppi_pendulum.py
     ```

-- Run notebook if you would like to check mathematical explanations on the algorithm.
+- Run jupyter notebook if you would like to check mathematical explanations on the algorithm.
     ```sh
     cd python_simple_mppi
     poetry run jupyter notebook notebooks/mppi_pendulum.ipynb